cloudblog004/fantasticfoodies/content/en/posts/2967-step-by-step-guide-to-prepare-perfect-pork-rinds-coated-chicken-fingers-and-shrimp.md

 - "1 whole lime juiced"
 - " Avocado oil for frying"
 recipeinstructions:
-- "Put the chicken strips into a plastic bag with the buttermilk, hot sauce, and S&amp;P. Smush in the bag to coat all the meat.
+- "Put the chicken strips into a plastic bag with the buttermilk, hot sauce, and S&P. Smush in the bag to coat all the meat.
 Put shrimp in a separate bag with same sauce."
 - "Crush pork rinds into fine crumbs and put in a shallow dish.
 Beat the eggs in a separate shallow bowl."
 - "Coat the chicken and shrimp in a layer of crumbs, quickly dunk in the egg, then coat again in the crumbs.
 Lay them on a sheet pan.
 Heat the oil in a large skillet over medium-high heat."
 - "Fry the chicken and shrimp in batches about 2 1/2 minutes a side, watching they don&#39;t get over browned (lower heat slightly if necessary).
 Drain them on a cooling rack.
 Serve with ketchup, ranch or the avocado dip with this recipe."